12 tips for visiting Pompeii (plus how to climb Vesuvius)

 5. Don’t take one of the guided tours touted outside the ruins

 – although they’re cheaper than the official guides they’re much larger groups (30+ people compared to around 15).
 There’s also a little office just outside the train station with an official-looking sign offering tickets – ignore it, the actual official ticket office is inside the gate.
-Tickets for the ruins cost 16 euro for adults.

-If you’re visiting Pompeii at a busy time it may be a good idea to buy your tickets in advance.
-While the queue at the ticket office was relatively short when we visited in April, it can get very busy.
 Visitor numbers are already capped at 15,000 on the monthly free entry Sundays and there’s talk of restricting the number of people who can go inside the archaeological site on normal days too in order to protect the delicate site for the future.
 Buying your ticket for Pompeii online means you’re guaranteed to get in.
 You can buy a maximum of 5 tickets in each transaction.

-Official guides tout as you’re queuing for tickets *inside* the gate at Porta Marina and Piazza Esedra, between 9am and 2pm.
-They wear a big official pass around their necks and offer tours in several languages.
 When we got in we were glad we’d gone on a tour as the ruins are huge and confusing with little signage – we wouldn’t have fully appreciated them even with an audio guide and definitely not with just the map and the guidebook.

 If you want to be certain of getting on a tour in your language and at the right time, or if you want a private guide for your group you can book a tour in advance.

-Our (official) tour guide at Pompeii was excellent value at 15 euro for a 2 hour small group tour.
+Our (official) guide at Pompeii was excellent value at 15 euro for a 2 hour small group tour.

 We had a great guide who’d been a little boy when Vesuvius last erupted in 1944 and he really helped bring the city to life for us.
 You’ll move quickly and see a lot in two hours, but…